ks905383/ks905383.github.io/files/devsit0-01.md

 ![accessing xarray source code](devsit0-01fig1.png)

 ## Creating a module-wide settings function
-The reason we can set module-wide options is because variables that are declared in a module (not inside a function) are _global to that modue_.
+The reason we can set module-wide options is because variables that are declared in a module (not inside a function) are _global to that module_.
 So, for example, in the following file:

 ```
 # File module/scripts1.py